WICG/turtledove/FLEDGE.md

    [Reporting IDs](#54-reporting-ids-in-reporting) for more details.

  * `buyerReportingId`: A [USVString](https://webidl.spec.whatwg.org/#idl-USVString),
    no character limit.
-If set and `selectableBuyerAndSellerReportingIds` is unset or not selected, the value is used instead of the interest group name for reporting in `reportWin`.
+If set, `buyerAndSellerReportingId` is unset, and `selectableBuyerAndSellerReportingIds` is unset or not selected, the value is used instead of the interest group name for reporting in `reportWin`.
 Note that this field needs to be jointly k-anonymous with the interest group owner, bidding script URL, and render URL to be provided to these reporting functions (in the same way that the interest group name would have needed to be).
-If set and a value from `selectableBuyerAndSellerReportingIds` is selected by `generateBid()`, the value of this is reported to `reportWin()` and `reportResult()` along with the selected `selectablebuyerAndSellerReportingIds` and `buyerAndSellerReportingId`.
+If set and a value from `selectableBuyerAndSellerReportingIds` is selected by `generateBid()`, the value of this is reported to `reportWin()` along with the selected `selectablebuyerAndSellerReportingIds` and `buyerAndSellerReportingId`.
    When `generateBid()` selects a value from `selectablebuyerAndSellerReportingIds`, the resulting bid may only win the auction if the selected value is jointly